The Re-enactors troupe posing in front of a heritage barn

 Portrayed by Kevin Takahide Lee*

-Yonsei, Kevin Takahide Lee is a firm believer that the arts must be interwoven with social needs.
-For over a decade Kevin has been involved with productions focused on IBPOC stories.
-This includes producing and directing a multicultural choir, being exhibited at the National Museum for Human Rights and sitting on the Powell Street Festival’s programming committee.
+Yonsei, Kevin Takahide Lee (Taka) is a firm believer that the arts must be interwoven with social needs.
+For over a decade Taka has been involved with productions focused on IBPOC stories.
+This includes producing and directing a multicultural choir and being exhibited at the National Museum for Human Rights.

-Kevin is particularly interested in telling Japanese Canadian stories.
-He is currently in his eleventh season portraying Zennosuke Inouye and was recently in the Arts Club Theatre and Theatre Calgary’s joint production of ‘Forgiveness’ by Hiro Kanagawa, based in Mark Sakamoto’s memoir.
-In December he will be touring ‘Hold These Truths’ the story of Dr. Gordon Hirabayashi, by Jeanne Sakata, throughout Alberta.
+Particularly interested in telling Japanese Canadian stories, Taka has performed in Arts Club Theatre and Theatre Calgary’s joint production of ‘Forgiveness’ by Hiro Kanagawa, based on Mark Sakamoto’s memoir, and toured ‘Hold These Truths’ the story of Dr. Gordon Hirabayashi, by Jeanne Sakata, throughout Alberta.
+This is Taka's 12th season portraying Zennosuke Inouye.

 An archival image of Mary Jane Shannon